Is Singapore's stance on homosexuality changing?

 It is in this climate that a new gay magazine has been launched this month by Hiro Mizuhara and Noel Ng.

 "We are nervous but Element Magazine is not a gay rights magazine.
 It is a lifestyle magazine that takes care of Asian gay men," they say.

 "What we want to do is for the magazine to be out there for the community, especially young gay men who may think that being gay is wrong because of what they read in mainstream media," says Hiro.

-"We also try to balance entertainment and education in Element Magazine, so instead of just fashion and grooming, we cover issues like HIV or how to come out."'Freedom to love'
+"We also try to balance entertainment and education in Element Magazine, so instead of just fashion and grooming, we cover issues like HIV or how to come out."

 But not only is sex between men illegal, there are also censorship guidelines in Singapore which ban media outlets from promoting homosexual acts.

 "Exactly what is prohibited is grey but the familiar line is that you are not supposed to portray homosexuality in a positive or normal way," says Ms Chua from the National University of Singapore.

 "So is an interview of a celebrity who is in a same-sex relationship considered the promotion of homosexuality?
 Apparently yes, because the broadcaster has been fined before."